Daniel-Nikpayuk/FNFTA/data entry/README.md

 b) If I lacked a proper name, I used "NA" as the given entry.

-c) Spaces ' ' within single entries are replaced by underscore '\_'.
+c) Spaces '\ ' within single entries are replaced by an underscore '\_'.

 d) I did not (intentionally) change any spellings, though I did change all uppercase words to lowercase (except the initial letter).